danjulio/gCore/Arduino/readme.md

 2. gCore_ILI9488
 3. Adafruit_GFX
 4. Adafruit_FT6206

+#### dual_touch
+A simple demo showing how to use the dual touch detection capability of the FT6236 touchscreen controller.
+Displays a circle around each of one or two touch points.
+Note that the FT6236 seems to have a bug where, when two touch points are vertically aligned, it reports one touch with a position somewhere between them.

+Uses the following libraries.

+1. gCore
+2. gCore_ILI9488
+3. Adafruit_GFX

 #### eTFT_graphicstest
 A port of the Adafruit ```graphicstest``` benchmark program using the TFT\_eSPI library.
 Blazing fast.
 Uses the following libraries.